 Investment policies as set forth by Board policy as authorized by Section 37 101 15, Mississippi Code Annotated (1972), authorize the University to invest in equity securities, bonds, and other securities.
 Investments are reported at fair value.
-A summary of cash and investments as of June 30, 2023 is shown above.
+A summary of cash and investments as of June 30, 2024 and 2023 is shown on the following page.